acebos/4ch-gen/README.md

 ### As a fork

+- Set your repo's workflow settings to have read/write permissions. `Repo / Settings / Actions / General / Workflow Permissions / Read and Write Permissions`
-Set up a personal access token in GitHub by visiting

-`Profile / Settings / Developer settings / Personal access tokens / Fine-grained tokens / generate new token`
+- Set up a fine grained personal access token in GitHub by visiting `Profile / Settings / Developer settings / Personal access tokens / Fine-grained tokens / Generate new token`

-Set the token's permission to have read/write to `Contents`

-Copy the output and put that into your forked repo settings

-`Repo / Settings / Secrets and variables / Actions / New repository secret`
+- Set the token's permission to read/write under `Contents`.
+Copy the access token output and put that into a secret called `PAT`. `Repo / Settings / Secrets and variables / Actions / New repository secret`

-Add your access token with the name `PAT` and the value is your copied token.

-Add your email with the name `EMAIL` and the value is your GitHub account email.
+- Add another secret with the name being `EMAIL` and the value being your GitHub account email address.
+This is to sign off commits.

-Set workflow permission to have read/write permissions

-`Repo / Settings / Actions / General / Workflow Permissions / Read and Write Permissions`